Crypterium (CRPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Crypterium Historical Price

-According to the latest data gathered on Crypterium live price page, the current price of Crypterium is 0.00365518USD.
-The circulating supply of Crypterium(CRPT) is 84.97M CRPT , giving it a market capitalization of $310.58K.
+According to the latest data gathered on Crypterium live price page, the current price of Crypterium is 0.00309774USD.
+The circulating supply of Crypterium(CRPT) is 84.97M CRPT , giving it a market capitalization of $263.22K.

 The Crypterium Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.